Life Gets Weird When You're

 Grounded in empirical research insights, and our own personal experiences of mental health, we write / curate articles and offer online education courses.

 We also offer limited 1-to-1 coaching and organizational consulting services.

-Whether you're here for yourself, your loved ones, your organization, or the communities in your care--you can learn more by subscribing below:
+Whether you're here for yourself, your loved ones, your organization, or the communities in your care, I'd be glad to hear your story.